JoaoMarquesDevelop/ItemsInventory/README.md

 ### Prerequisites

 - **Java 23**: You can use Amazon Coretto
-- **MySQL**: You can start a MySQL container running for the database.
+- **Docker**: Use docker to start a MySQL container, to run our database

 ### Setting Up the Backend